 Their team believes in storytelling and presenting each monument anchored in its past and myths.
 They created an experience that conveys feelings not just facts about buildings.

 In the main Unbelievable Bucharest tour, you’ll get a morning walk with a professional guide that tells you everything about the historic city center and the Parliament.
-As it’s a walking tour your pets are allowed and welcomed.
+As it’s a free walking tour your pets are allowed and welcomed.

 The best part is that you don’t have to book it in advance for the English tour.
 If you wake up in Bucharest, then head to boulevard Unirii.
 Each day at 10:00 AM the tour starts there.
 The tour is offered in Spanish as well with a bit of a different schedule.